Abstract painter Helen Frankenthaler dies at 83

 "Even though she was often viewed as the uptown girl, oh boy, she was such a downtown soul," Moss, her nephew, said in an interview.

-She was married to the painter Robert Motherwell from 1958 to 1971 and, outside their work, they became known for their glamorous parties in uptown Manhattan.
+She was married to the painter Robert Motherwell from 1958 to 1971, and, outside their work, the pair became known for their glamorous parties in uptown Manhattan.
 Moss said the family would remember her "wild and loose laughter" and her confident presence on the dance floor.

 "She lived life with such gusto," he said.